The Top Four Ways To Fill Hot Sauce Bottles

 Another way to fill your sauce bottles is to use a manual piston filler.
 These work by using two one-way valves to first pull sauce directly from the pot into the piston and then by ejecting it out of the nozzle and into the bottle.

-This works absolutely amazing for producing small bottles of sauce as you can accurately control the stroke length of the piston and thus the fill volume.
+This filler method is absolutely amazing for producing small bottles of sauce as you can accurately control the stroke length of the piston and thus the fill volume.
+This method would be for the advanced sauce maker that is making their hot sauce to sell or give out as gifts.
+A piece of machinery like this is a bit more expensive than a funnel.

 Pros: